lgibelli/singularity-docs/index.rst

 When crafting your recipe, it is best to consider the following:

 #.
-To make your container internally modular, use a
+To make your container internally modular, use .
+Shared dependencies
-   href="#sec:scifapps">SCI-F apps</a>.
-Shared dependencies (between
-   app modules) can go under .
+   (between app modules) can go under .

 #.
 For global installs to , install packages, programs, data, and files
    into operating system locations (e.g. not , , or any other